mikeg1440/Moniez/README.md

 2. Change to the `Moniez-Backend` folder
 3. Run `bundle install` to install gems
-4. Configure PostgreSQL credentials (either with [encrypted credentials](https://mikeg1440.github.io/2020/02/12/configure-rails-with-postgresql-using-encrypted-credentials/) or a gem like [DotEnv](https://github.com/bkeepers/dotenv))
+4. [Configure PostgreSQL](https://medium.com/coding-blocks/creating-user-database-and-adding-access-on-postgresql-8bfcd2f4a91e) and add credentials to back end (either with [encrypted credentials](https://mikeg1440.github.io/2020/02/12/configure-rails-with-postgresql-using-encrypted-credentials/) or a gem like [DotEnv](https://github.com/bkeepers/dotenv))
   ** NOTE ** If you get a error after setting credentials then delete any existing encrypted credential file by running `rm config/credentials.yml.enc` then try again.
 5. Run `rails db:setup` to create database and run migrations
 6. Finally to run the API server run `rails s`